 Now, I’m just going to warn you that these pictures aren’t exactly pretty.
 There is nothing at all visually stunning about packing up your classroom.
-In fact, it usually looks like a tornado came through for time.
-And while I love all of the possibility a new year brings, I’m usually more than a little sad to take apart the space where I’ve taught, encouraged, and nurtured my class for a whole entire year.
+In fact, it usually looks like a tornado came through for most of the time.
+And while I love all of the possibility a new year brings, I’m usually more than a little sad to break down the space where I’ve taught, encouraged, and nurtured my class for a whole entire year.
 It breaks my heart a little to go from this,

 to this, in a matter of hours.

-That feeling is fairly fleeting though, when I remember that I can soon sleep later, relax, and recharge all summer!
-Try these tips when you pack up this year so you can relax knowing that set up will be a lot easier next year.
+That feeling is fairly fleeting though, when I remember that I can soon sleep later, relax, and recharge all summer.
+Try these tips when you pack up this year so you can relax knowing that set up next year will be a lot easier.

 1. Pack Up Your Classroom In Zones